SQream/sqream_docs/sqream_studio_5.4.7/executing_statements_and_running_queries_from_the_editor.rst

 You can also rename the default tab name by double-clicking it and typing a new name and write multiple statements in tandem in the same tab by separating them with semicolons (``;``).If too many tabs to fit into the Statement Pane are open at the same time, the tab arrows are displayed.
 You can scroll through the tabs by clicking |icon-left| or |icon-right|, and close tabs by clicking |icon-close|.
 You can also close all tabs at once by clicking **Close all** located to the right of the tabs.

-.. tip:: If this is your first time using SQreamDB, see :ref:`Getting Started <getting_started>`.

 ..
 Keyboard shortcuts
 .. ^^^^^^^^^^^^^^^^^^